 Particularly, attacks seem to target Egypt's Coptic Christian population.

-On May 26th, 2017, ISIL claimed responsibility for an attack in which gunmen opened fire on a bus transporting Coptic Christians, killing 30 people.
-On Palm Sunday, explosions at churches in Tanta and Alexandria claimed another 44 lives; and on November 24th 2017, terrorists killed over 300 civilians at prayer in a North Sinai mosque.
-Most recently, a vehicle IED attack in Alexandria killed two police officers in March 2018.
-However, Egyptian security forces intensified military protection in the Sinai region in February under the auspices of Operation Sinai 2018, and attacks are occurring less frequently as a result.
+On May 26, 2017, ISIL claimed responsibility for an attack in which gunmen opened fire on a bus transporting Coptic Christians, killing 30 people.
+On Palm Sunday in the same year, explosions at churches in Tanta and Alexandria claimed another 44 lives; and on November 24 2017, terrorists killed over 300 civilians at prayer in a North Sinai mosque.
+Most recently, gunmen killed seven people on a bus filled with Coptic Christians in November 2018.
+However, Egyptian security forces intensified military protection in the Sinai region in February 2018 under the auspices of Operation Sinai 2018, and attacks are occurring less frequently as a result.

 General Rules for Staying Safe

 While predicting a terrorist attack is impossible, there are measures that visitors can take to stay safe.
-Check government travel warnings regularly, and make sure to heed their advice.
+Check government travel warnings regularly and make sure to heed their advice.
 Vigilance is important, as is following the directions of local security officials.
 Try to avoid crowded areas (admittedly a difficult task in Cairo), especially on religious or public holidays.
 Take extra care when visiting places of worship.
-If you're visiting the resort town of Sharm el-Sheikh, weigh your options on how to get there carefully.
+If you're visiting Sharm el-Sheikh, weigh your options on how to get there carefully.

-The UK government advises against flying to Sharm el-Sheikh, while the US government states that overland travel is more dangerous.
+The UK government advises against flying to the resort town after a bomb exploded on a Sharm el-Sheikh to St. Petersburg flight in 2015, killing everyone on board.
+However, the US government states that overland travel through the Sinai Peninsula is more dangerous.

 Petty Theft, Scams and Crime